grog-stack/grog-vm/reference.md

 * ...
 * `0x6F 0x05`: Subtract `0x05` to register F.

+## MUL_M_R (0x7?)

+Multiply the value in the next memory location to the register specified by the LSN.

+## DIV_M_R (0x8?)

+Divide the value in the next memory location to the register specified by the LSN.

+## AND_M_R (0x9?)

+Bitwise AND between the next memory location to the register specified by the LSN.
+Stores the result in the same register.

+## OR_M_R (0xA?)

+Bitwise AND between the next memory location to the register specified by the LSN.
+Stores the result in the same register.

+## XOR_M_R (0xB?)

+Bitwise XOR between the next memory location to the register specified by the LSN.
+Stores the result in the same register.

+## NOT_M_R (0xC?)

+Bitwise NOT on the register specified by the LSN.
+Stores the result in the same register.

 # JUMP (`0xF1`)

 Unconditionally jump to the absolute address specified in the next two bytes.